sttp-book/sttp-book/chapters/pragmatic-testing/mock-objects.md

 1. Integration tests would help us achieve a 100% branch coverage, which is not possible solely via unit tests.
 2. Its implementation allows for dependency injection, which enables mocking.
-3. It is possible to write completely isolated unit tests for it by, e.g., using mocks.
+3. It is possible to write completely isolated unit tests for it by, e.g. using mocks.
 4. The InvoiceDao class (a direct dependency of the InvoiceFilter) itself should be tested by means of integration tests.